Aditya-dom/arawn/content/post/Intern/index.md

 ## Bluffington, but with higher stakes

 Intern season this time formally started off in early July, when talks were held by the Office of Career Services and the resumé portal opened for a short while (albeit there were several deadline extensions).
-For context, your OCS CV is what companies would shortlist you based on, and for everything you wrote on there, proof was required.
+For context, your CV is what companies would shortlist you based on, and for everything you wrote on there, proof was required.
 I didn't have much to put on it except a large number of projects, some Bug hunter Achievements, And my previous experience at [Density](https://density.exchange/) and some volunteer experience, and I believe that's more than enough for a Tech CV (where shortlisting is mostly done either through CG or through your performance in some arcane test that the company conjures).
 Just be completely aware of what you're putting in there, and what each project was: the CV is used for HR/Face to face interviews, and you'll probably be quizzed on atleast a couple domains where you've done projects.
 And please, please, _don't bluff_.

 PS: this is only relevant to tech/research roles.
 I have no idea what makes a good finance/consult CV.